isomerpages/mof-vital/media-library/publications/_posts/2023-02-24-post-FY2023 MOF Committee of Supply Debate Speech by Senior Minister of State Mr Chee Hong Tat.md

 **B. FISCAL SUSTAINABILITY AND GOVERNANCE OVER OUR SPENDING**

-B1.
+<p align="justify">B1.
 Mr Liang Eng Hwa and Mr Saktiandi Supaat asked how the Government ensures fiscal sustainability and spend prudently within our means.

-B2.
+<p align="justify">B2.
 Besides the audits by the Auditor-General’s Office and our internal auditors, MOF conducts regular reviews of Ministries’ budgets to identify areas for improvement and ensures every Ministry uses its allocated resources efficiently and effectively.

 B3.
 Singapore’s overall performance has been good, with current government expenditure being around 18% of GDP.
 Even as our expenditures grow further and exceed 20% of GDP by 2030, our government expenditure as a percentage of GDP is significantly lower than most developed countries.
 At the same time, we are able to achieve positive economic and social outcomes for Singapore and Singaporeans.